PrefectHQ/prefect/docs/concepts/tasks.md

 Tags without explicit limits are considered to have unlimited concurrency.

-!!! note 0 concurrency limit aborts task runs
+!!! note "0 concurrency limit aborts task runs"
     Currently, if the concurrency limit is set to 0 for a tag, any attempt to run a task with that tag will be aborted instead of delayed.

 ### Execution behavior